-Any branding effort has to start with the firm’s leadership, along with the cooperation of the administrative staff.
-Reviewing market research is critical to finding out where you are positioned in the legal marketplace.
-You also have to conduct interviews with internal and external people at all levels; this will give you insight about how your staff and clients differentiate you from other firms in similar size and region?
-Can you describe your brand without using words like “service” or “attention to detail”?
-The results of your market research will guide you in developing your brand, message and story, and help you decide whether you need to start from scratch or fine-tune what you already have.
+Your branding effort has to start with the firm’s leadership, along with the cooperation of the administrative staff, by conducting market research.
+This research is critical to finding out where you stand in the legal marketplace.
+You also have to conduct interviews with internal and external people at all levels; this will give you insight about how your staff and clients differentiate you from other firms in similar size and region.
+The results will guide you in developing your brand, message and story, and help you decide whether you need to start developing a brand from scratch or fine-tune what you already have.

-It is not uncommon for a law firm to have four names (or more) strung together representing the lead or founding partners.
+It is not uncommon for a law firm to have four names (or more) strung together, representing the lead or founding partners.
 Consider shortening to one or two names (the more unique, the better), or at least using a shorter version for your legal marketing purposes.
 If you ask some of your clients, they most likely are referring to your firm by the first and/or second names, not the full list you may have on your letterhead.
-While this is always the biggest challenge, the results are worth it and allows you to develop a strong visual identity that can be unique to set you on the path for better recognition.
+While this is always the biggest challenge of a rebranding initiative, the results are worth it, allowing you to develop a strong visual identity that can be unique to set you on the path for better recognition.

-Practice what you preach.
-Even with a great brand, if you have poor customer service, clients will go elsewhere.
+Even if you have a great brand, if your clients have a poor customer experience (CX), they will go elsewhere.
 Keeping clients’ business requires meeting their expectations and delivering the promise of your brand.
 Gaining insights into CX can help strengthen client loyalty and address gaps in the client experience process.